D7ry/HKANNO-Batch-Processor/README.md

 How to use:

 1.download hkanno64, put it into D:\hkanno64-001 (file has to be named exactly like that).
-In other words, in D:\hkanno64-001 folder directly contains hkanno64.exe.
+In other words, D:\hkanno64-001 folder directly contains hkanno64.exe.

 2.put whatever you want to convert into D:\hkxconvert; create new folder if folder doesn't exist.